 I’m now using a high-yield money market account to put away $300 each month to save cash for my next car purchase.
 We expect to need a car upgrade in three to four years.

 Why I Financed Our Minivan in the First Place

 After 14 months of traveling in Asia and Latin America, I returned home and bought a new Toyota Echo for around $13,000 with no money down and a $221 payment (4.59% interest rate).

 I negotiated so aggressively to get that price that the dealership offered me a job after we closed the deal.
 But that’s another story.

 I still hated that payment.
 So I paid off the 66-month loan in 30 months.
 That was 2004.

 The car gave me nine years of reliable service.
 Seven of those years were completely payment-free.

 After marrying and while preparing for the arrival of our son, Mrs. RBD and I bought a new base model Honda CR-V. We paid cash.

 I remember her saying, “Wow, I really like not having a car payment!”.

-When we had our third child, we decided we didn’t want to squeeze three car seatsin the back of the CR-V. And we knew we needed a long-term solution for our family size.
+When we had our third child, three car seats wouldn’t fit into the back seat of the CR-V. We knew we needed a long-term solution for our family size.
 So we sold my wife’s “brand new” 11-year-old Honda Civic and bought the ultimate suburban grocery-getter… the Honda Odyssey.